It’s become one of the biggest key trends in UK property investment over the past few years – but should you buy to let as a limited company?

 You’ll have limited liability

-Minimise inheritance tax
+Reduce inheritance tax

 You could make one or more of your family members a shareholder!
 I’m not a tax expert, but I know it’s popular and, when property investing as a limited business, it seems like a top way of reducing all tax, including inheritance tax.